mambo06/MMP/README.md

 > **Note:** The client app has the advantage of clipboard monitoring.
 Makes it easy to integrate with your work.
 This feature is not available in embedded chat.

+### Python Helper Rules: (current development 092025)
+1. The input must be string
+2. Output only string
+3. Must be syncronous
+4. Please follow available example

 ### General Setup:
 1. Add your custom functions and define them in diagram.json
 2. Start building your decentralized AI ecosystem!